 - Universal Transverse Mercator (UTM) coordinate notation

-No specific locators are needed in the project for finding these x,y locations.
-ArcGIS Pro supports finding these x,y locations using the Locate pane only.
+No specific locators are needed in the project to find these x,y locations.
+ArcGIS Pro supports finding these x,y locations using the Locate pane using XY provider.

-Here is some helpful information on how you may enter the x,y coordinates for searching.
+The following describes how you can enter the x,y coordinates to use for searching.

 - You can enter the coordinates in longitude-latitude or latitude-longitude order.
-Remember, x is longitude (east-west), and y is latitude (north-south)—the same order in which coordinates display in the status bar.
+Remember, x is longitude (east-west), and y is latitude (north-south)—the same order in which coordinates appear on the status bar.
 Spherical coordinates aren't always specified in this order.
-For example, if someone asks you to plot 17.1325, -60.666 on the map, ask if these coordinates are in longitude-latitude or latitude-longitude order.
+For example, to plot 17.1325, -60.666 on the map, you need to know if these coordinates are in longitude-latitude or latitude-longitude order.
 The way to tell the order from the coordinates is if they contain E, W, N, or S characters to signify the hemisphere.
 The found candidate indicates if the result is a LongLat point or LatLong point.

 - Values in DMS and DM coordinates can be separated with spaces; with the °, ', and " special characters (such as when you paste coordinates that you have copied from other dialog boxes or applications that use those characters); or with both.

-- Regardless of whether you use DD, DMS, or DM on the dialog box, coordinates can be entered in any of these three formats and are automatically converted to match your chosen format.
+- Regardless of whether you use DD, DMS, or DM on the dialog box, coordinates can be entered in any of these three formats and are automatically converted to match the specified format.